PasqualeTurin/GTMiner/README.md

 ### Framework

 The image below shows the proposed framework.
-GTMiner is composed of a **Candidate Selection** step, to reduce the combinatorial explosion caused by the total number of possible triples $(h, r, t)$ to be discovered; A **Link Prediction** model to identify if a geospatial relationship exist between two entities (and which); and a **Refinement** module to increase the coverage and correctness of a geospatial KG.
+GTMiner is composed of:
+* A **Candidate Selection** step, to reduce the combinatorial explosion caused by the total number of possible triples $(h, r, t)$ to be discovered;
+* A **Link Prediction** model to identify if a geospatial relationship exist between two entities (and which);
+* A **Refinement** module to increase the coverage and correctness of a geospatial KG.

 <img src="imgs/framework.jpg" alt="Framework" width="90%"/>